obestwalter/i3configger/README.md

 * build main config and one or several i3status configs from the same sources
 * variables are handled slightly more intelligently than i3 does it (variables assigned to other variables are resolved)
-* (**THIS WILL GO - to much bug potential - would need some form of parsing already)end of line comments are possible (removed at build time)

 * variables in i3status configs are also resolved (set anywhere in the sources)
 * reload or restart i3 when a change has been done (using `i3-msg`)
 * notify when new config has been created and activated (using `notify-send`)